josean-dev/sveltekit-blog/src/posts/how-to-use-yazi-file-manager.md

 ---
-title: "How To Use The Awesome Yazi Terminal File Manager"
+title: "How To Use The Amazing & Fast Yazi Terminal File Manager"
 imgUrl: "/post-images/how-to-use-yazi-file-manager/thumbnail.jpg"
 youtubeId: "iKb3cHDD9hw"
-publishedAt: "2024-12-20"
+publishedAt: "2024-12-21"
 summary: "Use this guide along with my youtube video to learn how to setup & use the yazi terminal file manager for an awesome boost to your workflow."
 ---